 Let’s be completely transparent here.
 Not everyone needs an annuity.
 If you can cover all of your expenses in retirement via Social Security, your pension, or other retirement assets, then it’s not worth buying an annuity.

-The same is true if you’re not in the best of health since you may not outlive this steady income stream.
-Also, if you’re looking for higher risks in your investments, then you have better alternatives like high yield bonds or real estate investment trusts (REITs).
+The same is true if you’re not in the best of health since you may not outlive this steady lifetime income stream.
+Also, if you’re looking for higher risks in your investments, then you have better alternatives.
+These can include high yield bonds or real estate investment trusts (REITs).

 But, if you want to diversify your retirement portfolio, are in good health, and want a way to have a monthly income during retirement, annuities might be an option.